The Equality of Men and Women

 The books of Genesis and Numbers (especially 22-24) teach that a blessing is words or actions that are good or beneficial, while a curse is words or actions that are bad or harmful.

 According to James 3:10, “Out of the same mouth come blessing and cursing.”
-We don't need a pastor or bishop to bless us or someone else, nor do we need a witch, wizard or witch doctor to curse ourselves or someone else: our own mouths will do it.
+We don't need a pastor or bishop to bless us or someone else, or our business or home, nor do we need a witch, wizard or witch doctor to curse ourselves or someone else: our own mouths will do it.

 God continues to explain to Adam what would happen.